Talladega County, Alabama

-Talladega County (pronounced Talla-dig-a) is one of the sixty-seven counties located in the east central portion of the U.S. state of Alabama.
+Talladega County is one of sixty-seven counties in the U.S. state of Alabama, located in its east-central portion.
 As of the 2020 census, the population was 82,149.
 Its county seat is Talladega.

-Talladega County is included in the Talladega-Sylacauga, AL Micropolitan Statistical Area, which is also included in the Birmingham-Hoover-Talladega, AL Combined Statistical Area.
+Talladega County is included in the Talladega-Sylacauga, AL Micropolitan Statistical Area, which is also included in the Birmingham-Cullman-Talladega, AL Combined Statistical Area.

 History

 Prior to Euro-American settlement in this area, it was occupied by the Abihka tribe of the Creek Confederacy.
 The United States forced the Creek to agree to treaties by which they ceded their land to the US, ultimately resulting in Indian Removal to west of the Mississippi River, to Indian Territory.

 Talladega County was established on December 18, 1832, from land ceded by the Creek Indians near the state's geographic center.
 The county seat was established at Talladega in 1834.

-The name Talladega is derived from a Muscogee (Creek) Native American word Tvlvteke, from the Creek tålwa, meaning "town", and åtigi, or "border" -- "Border Town"—a town indicating its location on the boundary between the lands of the Creek tribe and those of the Cherokee and Chickasaw.
+The name Talladega is derived from a Muscogee (Creek) Native American word Tvlvtēke, from the Muscogee etvlwa, meaning "town", and vtēke, or "border" – "Border Town" – a town indicating its location on the boundary between the lands of the Creek tribe and those of the Cherokee and Chickasaw.